chiphuyen/python-is-cool/README.md

 ==> [9, 8, 7, 6, 5, 4, 3, 2, 1, 0]
 ```
-The syntax `[x:y:z]` means "take every zth element of a list from index x to index y".
-When z is negative, it means going backwards.
-When x isn't specified, it's default to the first element of the list in the direction you traverse the list.
-When y isn't specified, it's default to the last element of the list.
+The syntax `[x:y:z]` means \"take every `z`th element of a list from index `x` to index `y`\".
+When `z` is negative, it indicates going backwards.
+When `x` isn't specified, it defaults to the first element of the list in the direction you are traversing the list.
+When `y` isn't specified, it defaults to the last element of the list.
 So if we want to take every 2th element of a list, we use `[::2]`.

 ```python
 evens = elems[::2]